chelseajaculina/rent-a-film/README.md

 ## Approach
 - Understood the the ERM of this database (Schema)
 - Worked on examples before answering questions
-- Developed the fundamentals of the syntax and how to write SQL queries in PostgreSQL
+- Developed the fundamentals of the syntax and how to write SQL queries in PostgreSQL using pgAdmin 4.

 ## Findings